Weeding together

 What if I don’t like or don’t want a particular item?
 There are a few options.
 First, give it a good try!!
 Often, if you haven’t liked a vegetable in the form you grew up with (overcooked or weeks old from the grocery store shelf), eating it fresh from a Biodynamic garden has changed many people’s (including kid’s) tastes.

 Next, ask the farmers or other members for tips on how to use it.
-The Internet and cookbooks often have unique and simple things you can try.
+Look up any new crop.
+Often you can find unique and simple things you can try.

 If you are still not sold on it, see if another member is willing to trade you for something else.